-Rilonacept was approved by the FDA for the treatment of CAPS which includes cold auto-inflammatory syndrome and Muckle-Wells syndrome, and has been commercially sold as ARCALYST in the United States by Regeneron for this indication since 2008.
+Rilonacept was approved by the FDA for the treatment of CAPS, which includes cold auto-inflammatory syndrome and Muckle-Wells syndrome, and DIRA and has been commercially sold as ARCALYST in the United States by Regeneron for CAPS since 2008.
 We licensed rilonacept in 2017 from Regeneron.
 We believe that rilonacept has potential to treat certain diseases mediated by both IL-1 α and IL-1 β .
 Our lead indication for rilonacept is recurrent pericarditis, a painful autoinflammatory cardiovascular disease with an estimated U.S. prevalent population of approximately 40,000 patients seeking and receiving medical treatment.
-We are conducting a single, pivotal, global, Phase 3 clinical trial in recurrent pericarditis, named RHAPSODY.
-We expect to report top-line data from this trial in the second half of 2020.
+We received Breakthrough Therapy designation from the FDA for rilonacept for the treatment of recurrent pericarditis in 2019 and Orphan Drug designation from the FDA for rilonacept for the treatment of pericarditis, which includes the treatment of recurrent pericarditis, in 2020.